 On the 25th November 2018 MBALA Commemorates the Centennial of the last German surrender of the First World War.
-This event took place in Abercorn on the 25th November 1918.
+The surrender took place in Abercorn on the 25th November 1918.

 An Armistice Ceremony will to be held at the War Memorial at the entrance to the town.

 For a vivid first hand account of the surrender see Jarvis Murray's report of the German surrender at Abercorn in November 1918 in the section Article of Abercorn > Abercorn History.
 And also photographs in Photos of abercorn > Early Days - .